-The District's net OPEB liability (asset) was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability

-(asset) was determined by an actuarial valuation dated June 30, 2021, rolled forward using standard update procedures to the measurement date of June 30, 2022.
+The District's net OPEB liability (asset) was measured as of June 30, 2023, and the total OPEB liability used to calculate the net OPEB liability (asset) was determined by an actuarial valuation dated June 30, 2023.

-Actuarial Assumptions
+Actuarial Assumptions.

-The total OPEB liability in the June 30, 2021, actuarial valuation was determined using the following actuarial assumptions and applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2023, actuarial valuation was determined using the following actuarial assumptions and applied to all periods included in the measurement, unless otherwise specified:

-Valuation Date June 30, 2021
+Valuation Date June 30, 2023

-Measurement Date June 30, 2022
+Measurement Date June 30, 2023

 Actuarial Cost Method Entry Age Normal Cost Method, Level Percent of Pay

-Actuarial Assumptions:
+Actuarial Assumptions: -

 Discount Rate and Expected Long-Term:

-Investment Rate of Return 6.15%
+Investment Rate of Return 6.00%

 Inflation 2.50%

 Projected Salary Increase 3.00% per Year

-Health Care Cost Trend Rates 5.7%, Decreasing to 4% by 2076 and Later
+Health Care Cost Trend Rates 6.5% in 2025 decreasing to 3.9% by 2075 and later

-Termination and Service Retirement Rates CalPERS Experience Study Report Issued December 2017
+Termination and Service Retirement Rates CalPERS Experience Study Report Issued November 2021

-Mortality Derived from CalPERS Experience Study; improvement using MacLeod Watts Scale 2020
+Mortality Derived from CalPERS Experience Study; improvement using MacLeod Watts Scale 2022

-The actuarial assumptions used in the June 30, 2021 valuation were based on a standard set of assumptions that the actuary has used for similar valuations, and modified as appropriate for the District.
+The actuarial assumptions used in the June 30, 2023 valuation were based on a standard set of assumptions that the actuary has used for similar valuations, and modified as appropriate for the District.